 You should also be eating a palm-sized serving of protein with each meal.
 Top this up with plenty of fresh veggies, at least one to two serves each meal.

 For snacks, the focus should be on protein.
 Nuts and seeds are packed with protein, antioxidants, fibre and good fats, as are Greek yoghurt and eggs.
 Throw in some berries for extra vitamins and even more antioxidants.

 Learn about the optimal carb/protein mix with this video

 If you’re preparing for a race, your training will kick up a notch – and so should your nutrition.

 To help you hit the pavement with as much energy stored in your body as possible, you’ll need to increase your carbohydrate intake.
-Start consuming more complex carbs for two to three days before the race until they make up 85-95 per cent of your total calories.
+Start consuming more complex carbs for two to three days before the race until they make up 70 percent of your total calories.

 The night before is your last chance to fill up your energy stores as you’ll want to eat fairly lightly the day of the race, so a meal that’s heavy on pasta, rice or potato is ideal.